ParallelMaths/parallel/pages/9-07-queen-of-katwe.md

 ::: problem id=5_2 marks=2
 __5.2.__ Here is another version of the Wason test.

-The rule is this: “If you are drinking alcohol, then you must aged over 18.”
+The rule is this: “If you are drinking alcohol, then you must be aged over 18.”

 You see four people drinking at a bar, and each has a card gives their age on one side and their drink on the other side.
 You can see the following: